vinctustech/oql/src/main/paradox/datatypes.md

 These are integers that can be of any size.
 In OQL, this is the `bigint` data type.

-The `bigint` data type corresponds to the PostgreSQL `BIGINT` data type and materializes as a TypeScript `bigint` primitive or a Scala `BitInt` type object.
+The `bigint` data type corresponds to the PostgreSQL `BIGINT` data type and materializes as a TypeScript `bigint` primitive or a Scala `BigInt` type object.

 ### Double precision floating point